PRESS KIT: Sarah Henstra & The Lost Tarot

 High-resolution photos available for download below

 Sarah Henstra is a Governor-General’s Award-winning novelist and English professor.
-Her newest novel, The Lost Tarot, is a dazzling art-world mystery out June 18, 2024.
+Her newest novel, the instant national bestseller The Lost Tarot, is a dazzling art-world mystery out now from Doubleday Canada.
 Sarah is an insightful and dynamic speaker and writer, available now for interviews and events.

 About The Lost Tarot